Gemstones Episode 1.5: Baby Billy and Eli compete for Aimee-Leigh. Plus water sports and donkey dicks

 Left: Bonus donkey dick

-Judy sits on a throne, while kids line up to give her gifts.
+Judy sits on a throne, while guests line up to give her gifts.
 A clown offers wordless enthusiasm over each one, but Judy hates them and insults the givers.
 Neglectful parents need to tell her that this is no way to behave.

 Baby Billy appears with a pink Corvette, which Judy likes.
 But Eli says that she can't have it, because they don't want to spoil her.
 Having been rebuffed, he hangs out with Jesse and offers him beer.
-He explains that beer for kids is ok because America got it backwards: all the violence you want on tv, but not "someone's backside or a woman's beautiful set of titties."
+He explains that beer is ok because America got it backwards: all the violence you want on tv, but not "someone's backside or a woman's beautiful set of titties."
 You could read the vague "someone's" as Billy envisioning a man's butt.

 His plot for getting even involves encouraging the increasingly-drunk Jesse to make Eli "look like a fool."
-After a dozen cans of beer, Jesse confronts his father: "If you have this kid, every time your back is turned, I'll pee in its face."
-Into water sport, Jesse?
+After a dozen cans of beer, Jesse confronts his father: "If you have this baby, every time your back is turned, I'll pee in its face."
+Into water sports, Jesse?
 He then throws up all over the burgers that Eli is grilling.
 Why is he grilling five burgers for a party of about 50 people?
 And nowhere near the rest of the food?
 This is a major humiliation for Eli.

 Jesse's parents don't punish him; they nurse him through his hangover, and upon discovering that Baby Billy furnished the "hooch," Aimee-Leigh volunteers to "take care of it."